JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 ```
 # Simple graphics

-In Luxor, there are different ways of working with graphical items.
-You can either draw them immediately (ie place them on the drawing, and they're then fixed).
-Or you can construct geometric objects as lists of points for further processing.
-Watch out for a `vertices=true` option, which returns coordinate data rather than drawing a shape.
+In Luxor, there are different ways of working with graphical
+items.
+You can either draw them immediately, ie place them
+on the drawing, and they're then fixed.
+Or you can construct
+geometric objects containing lists of points for further
+processing.
+Watch out for a `vertices=true` option, which
+returns coordinate data rather than drawing a shape.

 ## Rectangles and boxes